tony-reddington/goodfoodmood/README.md

 ## Deployment

-I fyou want to run this project locally within your own IDE please follow the instructions below:
+If you want to run this project locally within your own IDE please follow the instructions below:

 The below must be installed: